Simple Lie algebras, Drinfeld--Sokolov hierarchies, and multi-point correlation functions: Proof of Theorem

 \subsection{Partition function and topological ODE}

-The partition function of the DS hierarchy of $\g$-type is a particular tau-function specified (up to a constant factor) by the string equation \eqref{string}.
-The compatibility between the string equation and the DS hierarchy follows from the fact that the flow $\p_{s_{-1}}$ defined by
+Recall that the partition function~$Z$ of the DS hierarchy of $\g$-type is a particular tau-function specified (up to a constant factor) by the string equation \eqref{string}.
+The compatibility between the string equation and the DS hierarchy follows from the fact that the flow $\p_{s_{-1}}$ defined via

-is an additional symmetry of the DS hierarchy.
+gives rise to an additional infinitesimal symmetry of the DS hierarchy.

 The function $u=u(\bdT)=u(\bdt)$ associated to $Z(\bdt)$ is called the topological solution to the lowest-weight-gauge DS hierarchy, and $r=r(\bdt)=r(\bdT)$ the topological solution in normal coordinates.